hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 The major vendors in the Digital Scent Technology companies including the following: SiOSemen, Amphenol, Senirion AG, Heneywell, Renesas Electronic Corporation, Envirosuite Limited, Alpha MOS, Electronic Sensors Technology, Aromajoin Corporation, Figaro Engineering Inc, Bosch Sensortec GmbH, Alphasense, and Figaro Engineering.

+THE IMPACT DST HAVE ON THE REGION MARKET GROWTH AND INFLUENCE ON THE CARIBBEAN PEOPLE

+The componelnts of skin emissions, exhaled breath, and urine odor have created attention as diagnostic biomarkers of diseases and disorders, including liver disease, lung cancer,, asthma, cystic fibrosis, diabets,Volatile organic compounds are the major target for e-noses in medical diagnosi, such as a ammonia in individuals with liver disease, acetone for patients with diabetes, and alkanes in patients with lung cancer, pentane in patients with asthma.
+The e-nose technology has the potential to be operated for disgnosis.